sanjay-rb/docker-kubernetes-notes/README.md

-# Docker & Kubernetes Notes
+# 🐳 Docker & Kubernetes Notes

 This repository contains notes and commands related to Docker and Kubernetes.

-> **Note**: This repository includes references to various Dockerfiles with names formatted like `Dockerfile [notes]`.
+> **💡 Note:** This repository includes references to various Dockerfiles with names formatted like `Dockerfile [notes]`.
 When running these on your machine, be sure to remove the square brackets (`[]`) from the filename.
 Docker requires the file to be named exactly `Dockerfile`, without any extensions or additional characters.

-## Manipulating Containers with Docker CLI
+## 🛠️ Manipulating Containers with Docker CLI

-### `docker run hello-world`
+### ▶️ `docker run hello-world`

 Runs a test container to verify Docker installation.